Rainy Day Reading

-Rain or shine, a warm winter tradition continues its 17th season as lovers of reading gather at the Aberdeen Timberland Library on Friday mornings at 10:30 for coffee, cookies and books.
+Rain or shine, a warm winter tradition begins its 17th season in January as lovers of reading gather at the Aberdeen Timberland Library on Friday mornings at 10:30 for coffee, cookies and books.
 All adults are welcome to join in.

-Rainy Day Reading Reviews, a lineup of fiction and nonfiction book reviews presented by members of the local community, will be held each Friday through Feb.
-22 in the library’s Rosalie Spellman meeting room.
+Rainy Day Reading Reviews, an eight-week lineup of fiction and nonfiction book reviews presented by members of the local community, will be held each Friday from Jan.
+4 through Feb.y 22 in the library’s Rosalie Spellman meeting room.
 After each program, listeners may want to add a book or two to their own winter reading lists.